 19. The Washington Monument stands closer to the Lincoln Memorial (1.2 miles / 1.8 km) than to the Capitol Building (0.7 miles / 1.2 km).

 20. The total area that the National Mall covers is about 309.2 acres (125.13 ha), measured from the Lincoln Memorial to the Ulysses S. Grant Memorial in front of the Capitol Building.

 21. There are a total of 55 icons, museums, memorials, and other attractions located in the National mall and Downtown Washington D.C. area.

 22. The National Mall has been registered on the National Register of Historic Places since October 15, 1966.

-23. Visiting the National mall and any of the sites within National Mall and Memorial Parks is completely free.
+23. Visiting the National mall and any of the sites within the National Mall and Memorial Parks is completely free.

-24. In the National Mall area, apart from all the monuments and landmarks, there’s a variety of entertainment venues such as a golf course, a tennis club, paddle boats on the Tidal Basin, and aquatic center, and fishing activities.
+24. In the National Mall area, apart from all the monuments and landmarks, there’s a variety of entertainment venues such as a golf course, a tennis club, paddle boats on the Tidal Basin, an aquatic center, and fishing activities.

 25. The ultimate goal of the National Mall is to: